ABOUT THE FILM

 Lerita Coleman Brown

 Lerita Coleman Brown is the Ayse I. Carden Distinguished Professor Emerita of Psychology at Agnes Scott College and a spiritual director whose particular focus is the life and work of Howard Thurman.
 A graduate of the Shalem Institute for Spiritual Formation, she leads retreats on Thurman and other topics on contemplative spirituality at venues around the United States.
+Her new book is When the Heart Speaks, Listen: Discovering Inner Wisdom.

 Eileen Guenther is Professor of Church Music and Director of Chapel Music at Wesley Theological Seminary in Washington, D.C.
 She is the author of In Their Own Words: Slave Life and the Power of Spirituals and Rivals or a Team: Clergy-Musician Relationships in the Twenty-First Century.
 An international organ recitalist, she also served for many years as president of the 16,000-plus-member American Guild of Organists.